Cathemerality: Energetic constraints

 It has been reported that body size is correlated with cathemeral behaviour.
 Cathemerality allows animals to forage for food at any point during the 24-hour day to maximize energy and nutrient intake.
 This implies that they have the opportunity to eat up to twice as much as nocturnal or diurnal species.
 Since larger animals possess larger energy requirements, they tend to spend more time foraging than smaller animals, and behave cathemerally as a result.
 In contrast, small body size causes increased metabolic rate which may also result in cathemeral activity as an attempt to improve foraging efficacy, as seen in shrews and voles.

 Evolution of cathemerality

 The evolutionary disequilibrium hypothesis suggests that cathemerality is a result of the diversification of more specialized activity patterns, and somewhat viewed as a transition state between nocturnality and diurnality.
 For example, the ancestral primate is said to be nocturnal, but may have displayed flexibility in activity patterns which facilitated the evolution of cathemerality.
 This hypothesis is supported by the comparative approach of vision morphology in primates.
 Nocturnal primates possess visual systems that were primarily dependent on sensitivity to light as opposed to quality of acuity.
-Nocturnal primates also exhibit larger cornea size, high rod:cone ratio, and greater photoreceptors relative to ganglion cells when compared to diurnal primate vision systems.
+Nocturnal primates also exhibit larger cornea size, high rod-to-cone ratio, and greater photoreceptors relative to ganglion cells when compared to diurnal primate vision systems.
 Cathemeral primates exhibit a vision system that is intermediate of diurnal and nocturnal primates, which suggests an evolutionary accommodation that provided nocturnal species with the opportunity of diurnal activity when advantageous.